ICYMI: NYC Comptroller Lander’s Op-ed on How Immigrants Deserve Better in El Diario

 Since 1862, Jewish Family Services has provided these resettlement services in New York State.
 In Buffalo, they are providing 530 asylum seekers with the legal support, English-language classes, and job training and placement – paid for by NYC taxpayers.
 Why aren’t we doing the same thing here?

-If the City helps people submit immigration applications upon arrival, they are eligible for work authorization six months later.
+If the City helps people submit asylum applications upon arrival, they are eligible for work authorization six months later.
 We can use that time for case management, English-language lessons, job training and placement services.

 Programs run by organizations like Hot Bread Kitchen and New Jewish Home could train new arrivals for jobs in hard-to-fill positions.
 Scaling up these models would actually save the City money over time, since it costs the same to house a family in shelter for one week as it does to help an asylum seeker submit their asylum application.